Cricket Canada: 2012

-Canada participated in the Caribbean T20 tournament again in 2012 losing all 4 matches.
+Canada participated in the Caribbean T20 tournament again in 2012, losing all 4 matches.
 Thousands of Canadian's watched the matches on Rogers Sportsnet ONE giving the team unprecedented domestic exposure.

 Following the tournament, Canada participated in the 2012 T20 Cricket World Cup Qualification Tournament in UAE.
-Canada finished 6th in the tournament and did not qualify for the 2012 T20 Cricket World Cup.
+Canada finished 6th in the game and did not qualify for the 2012 T20 Cricket World Cup.

-In April, Ravin Moorthy was elected the new president of Cricket Canada succeeding Ranjit Saini.
+In April, Ravin Moorthy was elected the new president of Cricket Canada, succeeding Ranjit Saini.
 Moorthy was joined on the board by Vimal Hardat, Amit Joshi, Charles Pais and Calvin Clarke.
-At this meeting Newfoundland and Labrador were admitted to the Cricket Canada family as the 10th provincial member of the organization.
+At this meeting, Newfoundland and Labrador were admitted to the Cricket Canada family as the 10th provincial member of the organization.
 The Canadian women's team won the ICC America's Division 1 T20 Tournament in April 2012.
-This tournament served as the preliminary round of the ICC T20 Women's Cricket World Cup which will be played in 2014 in India.
+This tournament served as the preliminary round of the ICC T20 Women's Cricket World Cup, which will be played in 2014 in India.
 Canada has advanced to the next round of qualification.

 Canada hired former West Indian Cricketer Gus Logie as its national head coach in May 2012.